claudia-cortese/REPLYPROJECT-775701/README.md

 #### Summary

-Our study aimed to compare the effectiveness of different feature extraction methods, specifically Local Binary Patterns (LBP), Principal Component Analysis (PCA), and Variational Autoencoders (VAEs), and the impact of PCa and VAE on clustering and classification tasks using an Artificial Neural Network (ANN) model.
+Our study aimed to compare the effectiveness of different feature extraction methods, specifically Local Binary Patterns (LBP), Principal Component Analysis (PCA), and Variational Autoencoders (VAEs), and the impact of PCA and VAE on clustering and classification tasks using an Artificial Neural Network (ANN) model.
 The results provided insights into the strengths and limitations of each method in different contexts.